beclk/beclk/README.md

 # Hey there, my name is Lucas Beck ##

 ## 👋 About me
 I am a brazilian student, who started the dev journey with Python and HTML5, through which I'm building my fundamental knowledge.
-I am currently studying Computer Science in La Salle University, pursuiting my Bachelor’s degree
+I am currently studying Computer Science in La Salle University, pursuiting my Graduation degree.

+I am always learning new features and searching for more challenges in this area.
+I have a passion for learning new things and applying this knowledge to create innovative solutions

 ## 🌱 Currently